-Its sounds like one thing I don’t like about mine has been fixed in the newer version.
+It sounds like one thing I don’t like about mine has been fixed in the newer version.
 There’s an outer pocket on the front of mine that’s almost useless.
 They’ve refined that.
 They’ve also added a laptop compartment, which I wish I had.

 We bought one of each of these bags thinking we’d swap one once we decided which we liked.
-In the end we decided each had it’s advantages and the pair has worked well.
+In the end we decided each had its advantages and the pair has worked well.
 We’ve had both since 2012 and they are holding up well.

 We both use packing cubes too.
-It’s easy to pull one out and get what you need than digging around inside the bag and dislodging everything.
+It’s easier to pull one out and get what you need rather than digging around inside the bag and dislodging everything.
 You can also toss them on a shelf or in a drawer and not have to live out of your bag.
 I roll my tops first; it makes it easier to select the right item.

 These eBags medium packing cubes work well for shirts and pants or shorts.
 Knits get rolled first, making it easier to find the one you want.
 Small packing cubes work well for socks, underwear, and swimwear.

-In addition to our carryons we also each carry a daypack that acts as our personal item on the plane. [pic] We have the Stowaway daypack from LL Bean, and we’re each on our second version of the pack.
+In addition to our carryons we also each carry a daypack that acts as our personal item on the plane.
+We have the Stowaway daypack from LL Bean, and we’re each on our second version of the pack.
 It’s very lightweight yet still has a waistbelt and sternum strap if needed.
 The pouch pocket on the front works well for towels, flip flops, or other potentially messy items.